Expert EMDR Therapy Services

 Read Cheryl's Profile

-"I have over 20 years of experience in In-Person and Online EMDR Trauma and PTSD Therapy.
+"I have over 20 years of experience in In-Person and Online Eye Movement Desensitization and Reprocessing (EMDR) Trauma and PTSD Therapy.
 I guarantee that the EMDR Therapy ACRS provides to our clients is of the highest quality in Pennsylvania".

 — Cheryl Wilson-Smith